esa/pagmo2/doc/sphinx/docs/python/tutorials/using_archipelago.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 What happens if, during the optimization task sent to an :class:`~pygmo.island`, an exception happens?
-This question is already explored in the :ref:`py_tutorial_using_island` and since an :class:`~pygmo.archipelago` is, basically, a container for multiple :class:`~pygmo.island` here we will overlapwith part of that tutorial, exploring exceptions thrown in the :class:`~pygmo.archipelago` context.
+This question is already explored in the :ref:`py_tutorial_using_island` and since an :class:`~pygmo.archipelago` is, basically, a container for multiple :class:`~pygmo.island` here we will overlap with part of that tutorial, exploring exceptions thrown in the :class:`~pygmo.archipelago` context.

 To show how pygmo handles these situations we use the fake problem below throwing as soon as 300 fitness evaluations are made.